markusvankempen/NeoPixel-SantaHat/README.md

 - [A little on off switch] optional
 - [You may also want to add Capacitor , Diode and resistor](https://www.mathworks.com/matlabcentral/mlc-downloads/downloads/submissions/64467/versions/2/previews/html/NeoPixelExample_Basic.html) to be proper

-Of course we will need some soldering iron , cables and tape  etc.
+Of course we will need some soldering iron, cables and tape  etc.

 You can find these parts on the internet at various place like AliExpress or Amazon etc.